 Born at the same place in a countryside in 1949 as I live right now.
 Grown up in a suburb of Tokyo, where I started ham radio.
-At first, I learned mechanical engineering at a college where I wanted todo directly with people rather than doing with milling machine.
+At first, I learned mechanical engineering at a college where I wanted to do directly with people rather than doing with a milling machine.
 I have chosen the way to be a doctor.
 Moved here this countryside when I graduated from the med school and started residency here.
 Years have passed since then like a kaleidoscope.
 I have had my practice taken over by another pediatrician in the spring of 2012.
 I am enjoying house chores at present in addition to a parttime job once a week.

 A ham, mostly on CW, since 1963.

 An amateur cellist since the med school days.

 FOC#1529† †A1OP†† CWops#15